-We clear up the CBD side of legal hemp in that past blog.
-However, with delta-8 flower in the market now, the answer for if hemp gets you high isn’t as straightforward.
+Today, we want to touch on all the reasons why people are switching to smokable hemp.
+We cleared up the CBD side of legal hemp in a past blog.
+However, with delta-8 flower on the market, the answer for if hemp gets you high isn’t as straightforward.
 Delta-8 can get you high, and hemp generally gets more popular every day.

 But is that really why people are moving to smokable hemp?
 In reality, it appears to be for several reasons — and since everyone is different, this adds up.
 Keep reading to find out some of the many reasons people are moving to the legal plant.